msegala/Kaggle-Springleaf/README.md

 ## Train online models
 We can train FTLR and SGD online models with `pypy FTLR.py` and `pypy SGD.py`.
-As a helper, the scripts 'pypy run_FTLR.py' and 'pypy run_SGD.py' will run multiple models.
+As a helper, the scripts `pypy run_FTLR.py` and `pypy run_SGD.py` will run multiple models.

+## Average Ensemble
+A simple improvement can be achieved by averaging all models together.
+Run `python kaggle_avg.py "sub*.csv" "kaggle_avg.csv"`
+Also, within the notebook `xgboost.ipynb` we can do a weighted average.

 ## Model Stacking (Two Stage Model)
 As a way to improve the final performance perform stacking with CV.